Lewis County reports new COVID-19 death Thursday; tri-county virus cases rise by 784

-WATERTOWN — Lewis County reported one new COVID-19 death Thursday as the number of new positive virus cases rose by 784 across the tri-county area.
+WATERTOWN — Lewis County reported one new COVID-19 death Thursday as the number of new infections rose by 784 across the tri-county area.

 The death in Lewis County brings the county’s total number of virus-related deaths since the onset of the pandemic to 41.